 When medical weight loss programs have repeatedly failed, surgical weight loss may be the best option for those looking to live healthier, longer lives.
-According to the American College of Surgeons, bariatric weight loss surgery has been shown to be extremely effective, with lasting weight reduction in the majority of morbidly obese patients.
-Our Center offers the Rou-en Y Gastric ByPass, the Lap-Band and Revision Surgery.
+According to the American College of Surgeons, bariatric weight loss surgery has been shown to be extremely effective, with lasting weight reduction in the majority of obese patients.
+Our Center offers the Rou-en Y Gastric ByPass, the Vertical Sleeve, the Lap-Band and Revision Surgery.

 Roux-En-Y Gastric Bypass